Miha2002/Project_AI_modified_X-0/README.md

 This is an university project for the subject: Artificial Inteligence.

 It is a game of X-0, also known as Tic-Tac-Toe.
 The game rules and board are modified to make it more interesting.
 The person playing will go against an AI.
-The player can choose the board's dimensions, the score needed to win the game, one of two bot AIs and a symbol for themselves ( X/0 ).
+The player can choose the board's dimensions, the score needed to win the game, one of two bot AIs, and a symbol for themselves ( X/0 ).

 ## Game rules: